Pioneer Municipal High Income - GuruFocus.com

 The amounts and sources of distributions reported under the notice are only estimates and are not being provided for tax reporting purposes.
 The actual amounts and sources for tax reporting purposes will depend upon the fund's investment experience during the remainder of its fiscal year and may be subject to change based on tax regulations.
 The fund will provide investors with a Form(s) 1099 for the calendar year that explains how to report these distributions for federal income tax purposes.

-Pioneer Municipal High Income Opportunities Fund, Inc. is a closed-end investment company trading on the NYSE under the symbol MIO.
+Pioneer Municipal High Income Advantage Fund, Inc. is a closed-end investment company trading on the NYSE under the symbol MAV.

 Keep in mind, distribution rates are not guaranteed.
 A fund’s distribution rate may be affected by numerous factors, including changes in actual or projected investment income, the level of undistributed net investment income, if any, and other factors.
 Closed-end funds, unlike open-end funds, are not continuously offered.
 Once issued, common shares of closed-end funds are bought and sold in the open market through a stock exchange and frequently trade at prices lower than their net asset value.
 Net Asset Value (NAV) is total assets less total liabilities divided by the number of common shares outstanding.For performance data on Amundi US’ closed-end funds, please call 800-225-6292 or visit our %3Ci%3Eclosed-end+pricing%3C%2Fi%3E page.